Skip to main content

 Estrogen pellets follow a completely different route.
 A small, rice-sized pellet is placed just beneath the skin during a simple in-office procedure.
 This pellet is composed of crystalline, bioidentical estradiol.
 From its place in the subcutaneous tissue, the pellet slowly and consistently releases estradiol directly into the tiny capillaries that feed the general circulation.

-This method entirely bypasses the in the liver.
+This method entirely bypasses the first-pass effect in the liver.
 The hormone enters your bloodstream in a steady, metered fashion that more closely mimics the natural, slow release of estrogen from the ovaries.
 Because the liver is not confronted with a sudden, large dose of estrogen, it does not initiate the same robust synthesis of clotting factors or SHBG.

 This direct-to-bloodstream delivery is the fundamental reason for the difference in thrombotic risk.
 The hormonal signal is dispersed systemically before it reaches the liver in high concentrations, resulting in a neutral effect on the coagulation system.
 The steady release also avoids the daily peaks and troughs in hormone levels that can occur with oral medication.